D-Pow/dotfiles/utils/notes/Git Overview.md

 ### Commits

 * Write **good commit messages and descriptions**.
-    - Good messages/descriptions are extremely helpful to explain why a change was made, especially when code comments aren't really appropriate.
+    - Good messages/descriptions are extremely helpful to explain why a change was made, especially when **code comments aren't really appropriate**.
     - For example, if I changed a CSS class on an HTML element to assist with centering, it would likely be both superfluous and annoying if I added a comment in the code explaining why `margin: auto;` didn't work but `text-align: center;` did.
     - In this case, it would be super helpful to have a message somewhat along the lines of
     ```